 - Posthumous - This award is to honor a deceased individual who digitized, indexed, or transcribed substantial quantities of document images during their lifetime.
 A nomination in this category should include extensive descriptive information about the individual's activities.
 The physical award will be in the form of a Certificate of Recognition only.

 Third, complete the Nomination Form in its entirety.
 This also includes the Who Is Submitting This Nomination section.
-Nominations can be submitted by individuals, societies, libraries and archives.
+Nominations can be submitted by individuals, societies, libraries, and archives.
+A nomination can even be submitted for your own work!
 Be sure to provide a telephone number and an email address in case we have questions.
 If additional pages need to be attached to the nomination for clarification, be sure to put the name of the nominee at the top of each page so we can keep them together.

 - Attach them to the email with the Nomination Form and send everything to firstname.lastname@example.org; or